 We will explore why they taste so bad and give you solutions and answers to help improve the flavor of your powdery mix so you get to the gym without that sourpuss face.

 - Why Does Pre-Workout Taste So Bad?
-(Culprit Ingredients)

-- Make Your Own Pre-Workout
+- 7 Tips To Make Your Pre-Workout Way Tastier

 - Frequently Asked Pre-Workout Taste Questions

 Why Does Pre-Workout Taste So Bad?
-(Culprit Ingredients)

-Chemical compounds, minerals, and vitamins all have a taste.
+Supplements, minerals, and vitamins all have a taste.
 Even if they don't have a flavor, they hit our taste buds and react.
 Some are bitter, sour or meaty, or even metallic.

 All of the ingredients on your pre-workout label have a taste, and often they don't mix well on the pallet.

 Creatine is a compound found naturally in the body.
 It is also consumed through protein-rich sources like meat and fish.
 As a supplement powder, though, it has a highly bitter taste.
-Combined with other bitter flavors and your pre-workout will cause a bitter face pucker.

-Learn More - Creatine Vs Pre-Workout (Supplement Comparison)
+Learn More - Creatine Vs Pre-Workout

 When you pick up brand-name pre-workout supplements off the shelf, the labels won't say things like "tangy," "metallic," or "bitter."
 Instead, you find things like "Rainbow Candy," "Breezeberry," or "Baja Burst."